-It was taken on one of the ferries that you can get from the little pier at Doolin, and it took us right below the cliffs.
+You can climb aboard a ferry at Doolin Pier and you’ll sail below the cliffs.
 Out of all the ways that I’ve seen the cliffs over the years, this was the most unique, by far.

 There’s another tour that you can do that takes you from Doolin to Inis Oirr Island.
 Then, on the return journey, you’ll sail below the cliffs.

-Here’s a couple of Cliffs of Moher tour suggestions (these are affiliate links – you won’t pay extra, but I’ll make a small commission on the sale).
+Here’s a couple of Cliffs of Moher tour suggestions (these are affiliate links – you won’t pay extra, but we’ll make a small commission on the sale, which we greatly appreciate).